 The area around Sighisoara has a high concentration of fortified churches built between the 13th and the 16th century and with varied architecture.
 Saxon settlers arrived here in the Middle Ages to guard the border from Ottoman invasions.
 They embraced the local life and developed trade in the area, setting up 15 guilds in Sighisoara alone.

 Sibiu is one of the most popular destinations since becoming 2007 European Capital of Culture.
 There are events throughout the year and the medieval Old Town and Great Square are excellent backdrops for your pictures.
 Due to the mix of cultures in Transylvania, you will see churches of several denominations within minutes of each other.
 This is quite normal in all of Transylvania, a mix of Saxons, Hungarians, Romanians and other minorities.
 On the outskirts of the city is also Romania’s largest outdoor museum, celebrating vernacular architecture and village life.
 An idea for your next trip!

 Transylvania is rich in so many ways, a great destination for international travellers.
-Golden Eagle Luxury Trains’ Castles of Transylvania Tour and their new Dalmatian Express Tour will take you through its enchanting countryside aboard the luxurious Golden Eagle Danube Express train.
+Golden Eagle Luxury Trains’ Castles of Transylvania Tour will take you through its enchanting countryside aboard the luxurious Golden Eagle Danube Express train.
 Tour highlights include Bran Castle, Peles Castle, Sighisoara and Sibiu.